 Planning is another crucial thing for moving, especially when it comes to fine art.
 Before to actually pack or move something, you need all your valuable items to be appraised and insured.
-Moreover, you should take into account possible complexities with international shipping and customs process.
+Moreover, you should take into account possible complexities with international shipping and customs processes.

 3. Moving without specialized equipment

 Keep in mind that moving a vintage grand piano, antique furniture, or other fragile yet heavy items cannot be done without specialized equipment and vehicles.
-So if you don’t want to end up with ruining them or even hurting yourself, do not neglect professional help.
+So if you don’t want to end up ruining them or even hurting yourself, do not neglect professional help.

 4. Bad packing